athowes/multi-agyw/README.md

 ## To-do

+### Clean-up operations

+- [ ] ~5% of rows produced using `softmax` [based on samples](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/functions.R#L55) using `inla.posterior.sample` from (some subset of) the models result in `NaN`.
+Find the cause of this issue and solve
+- [ ] [Local WAIC very large](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L205) for `x_eff` values of zero (this more often occurs for `sexpaid12m`).
+DIC output also has problems resulting in either `NA` or implausible values.
+Use the local values to find rows causing the problem, then try to resolve somehow.
+Could it be related to survey weights?
+- [ ] [`ind` values outside [0, 1]](https://github.com/athowes/multi-agyw/blob/1581d6f6bb27fdcaf725cd0956c84b44859019c4/src/aaa_fit_multi-sexbehav-sae/script.R#L102) (possibly traced back to `survey::` functions).
+Try to fix
+- [ ] It's not OK to fit overlapping age categories at the same time as e.g. use some data twice to inform precision parameter estimate of age random effects.
+Find a way to generate 15-24 age category estimates from 15-19 and 20-24.
+Population size weighting?

 ### High priority

 - [x] Create upper and lower credible estimates of probabilities using `inla.posterior.sample`.
 See the `multinomial_model` function